Isle of Wight Guru

 15. Butterfly World

-The last time I visited Butterfly World I was two foot shorter and it was called Butterfly and Fountain World.
+The first time I visited Butterfly World I was two foot shorter and it was called Butterfly and Fountain World.
 The title's changed but Fountainophiles (Ed: are you making this up?) will be relieved to know that the fountains are still there, as are the Italian and Japanese Gardens.
 It costs about £8 to get in.

 All in all, it's been a rough few years for tourists visiting the Isle of Wight to see our collection of fountains.
 Back in 2017, Waltzing Waters in Ryde closed meaning you can no longer see illuminated fountains dancing to the sounds of classical music.
 No flowers please.